Go to content

 Inventory of your content

 Take stock of all the content you have.
 Should this content be published on the site?
-Is it relevant to the site's objective?
+Is it relevant to the site's purpose?
 What are the main themes or sections?
-Is it possible to group together several services?
+Is it possible to group several services together?

 Keywords